DaveT123/project-react-chat/README.md

 The major languages and frameworks/libraries that are used to build this project are shown below.

-* Front-End: React, Firebase Authentication
+* Front-End: React
-* Back-End: Cloud Firestore
+* Back-End: Firebase Authentication, Cloud Firestore
 * Cloud Hosting: Firebase